AbriCS/DragandDrop/README.md

 ### Moving tiles in the Drag and Drop app:

 ```
-- Click and hold the Tile which has the information you wish to move.
+- Click and hold the Tile which has the information you wish
+ to move.
--Then move the item to the position in the list you would like it to be placed.
+- Then move the item to the position in the list you would
+ like it to be placed.
 - You can also move the tile across to the other list.
-- You will note that when you over an item it turns purple and when you let go it returns to a white tile.
+- You will note that when you over an item it turns purple
+ and when you let go it returns to a white tile.
-- When you move the tile across to the other list it takes on the colour of the other tiles in the list, which in this case is yellow.
+- When you move the tile across to the other list it takes
+ on the colour of the other tiles in the list, which in
+ this case is yellow.
 ```

 ### How this app might be used.

 ```
 - To create a sortable shopping list
-- Create a game where the player sorts the answers in order of highest to lowest, biggest to smallest, oldest to youngest etc
+- Create a game where the player sorts the answers in order
+ of highest to lowest, biggest to smallest, oldest to youngest etc
-- To select items and place them on a list and with a little javascript adds up the price of the items selected.
+- To select items and place them on a list and
+- With a little javascript the tiles can add up the price
+ of the items selected.
 - Let me know what you come up with.
 ```